Supporting Summer: Seasonal Recipes for the Fire Season

 4. Add chopped basil and salt and cook for another 5 minutes.

-5. Add water and boil, then down to a simmer.
+5. Add water and boil, then reduce to a simmer.
 Simmer for 20 minutes.

-6. Remove from heat and use an immersion hand blender until the soup is smooth.
+6. Remove the soup from the heat and use an immersion hand blender until it is smooth.

 7. Add black pepper to taste